This section outlines helpful housing procedures for University of Pennsylvania residents.

 As a general rule, appeal reviews by the Appeals Committee will involve review of the documentation and not involve attendance of the appealing student.
-In most cases, if a meeting is needed, it will occur with a representative from the Housing Assignments Office or Building Administration group.
+In most cases, if a meeting is needed, it will occur with a representative from the Housing Occupancy Office or Building Administration group.
 However, it is the discretion of the Appeals Committee if they choose to invite the student to present the case in person and answer questions.

 Appeal decisions will be communicated by e-mail within 14 business days of being submitted, unless additional information is required.

 Each building has a card-reader-controlled access system that validates the PennCard holder before permitting entrance through a turnstile/portal.
 The card swipe must be accompanied by entering a PAC, a random 4-digit number.
 Residents are required to learn and use their PAC codes.
 This procedure must be followed every time the resident enters the building.

 Should a resident lose or forget their PennCard, the security guard, Residential Services Manager, or Student Information Center Specialist will use an alternate method of verifying identity and granting access.
 This is a short-term solution.
 Residents who sign in through this method are subject to a $35 fine for each instance beyond their 10th sign-in each semester.